xmos/lib_audio_dsp/CONTRIBUTING.rst

 Contributing to lib_audio_dsp
 #############################

-This guide will focus on adding a DSP mudule into the library.
+This guide will focus on adding a DSP module into the library.

 Module category
 ***************